firebolt-db/godocs/docs/sql_reference/commands/data-management/copy-from.md

 * Automatically discover the schema during data loading.
 * Use `PATTERN` to select multiple files or directories.
-* Filter data during loading.
+* Filter by metadata during loading.
 * Load multiple files in parallel into a target table, automatically creating the table if it doesn't exist.
 * Load metadata about your source files into a table.
 * Handle errors during data loading.